 SOCIAL MEDIA NETWORKS

-“Cloud” is another term that you will probably stumble upon.
-In simple terms, “cloud computing” refers to using digital resources on the Internet instead of your own.
+“Cloud” is another term that you will stumble upon.
+In simple terms, “cloud computing” refers to using digital resources on the Internet instead of your own computer.
 For example:

-- Cloud Drive – Keeping files on a server somewhere on the Internet.
+- Cloud Drive – Save files on a server somewhere on the Internet.

 - Cloud Accounting – Instead of buying and installing accounting software, the financial data and reports are directly done on through the Internet instead.